-Migrating to MODx Revolution
+Migrating to MODX Revolution

-Installing MODx Revolution
+Installing MODX Revolution

-The MODx Revolution Beta has been released.
 Go here to get the latest release of Revolution.

-After setup has finished, you should be able to log in to the Modx Manager of the new site.
+After setup has finished, you should be able to log in to the MODX Manager of the new site.
 If you're using any of the versions I have, there's no site content at all so you can't preview the site until after you have a template and some documents.
 Note that the FURL settings in Revolution are in System | System Settings (search for "friendly" without the quotes to see all the FURL settings).
 I'd advise leaving FURLS off, though, until you have everything else ironed out.

-Converting the MODx Tags
+Converting the MODX Tags

 By the time you read this, there may be a migration tool for moving the site_content table from the old site to the new one.
 If not, you may have to cut and paste the old content into the new documents.